CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch03_vector.md

 5. Creating Inputs to SMOKE Biogenic Processing
 -----------------------------------------------

-### 5.1 Generate BELD3/BELD4 Data for Biogenic Eissions Processing
+### 5.1 Generate BELD3/BELD4 Data for Biogenic Emissions Processing

 Biogenic Emissions Inventory System, Version 3 (BEIS3) uses BELD3/BELD4 land cover data for computing biogenic emissions fluxes on a modeling grid.
 The BELD3 data set gives landuse cover fractions for 230 different types at a 1-km resolution for all of North America.
 The data are divided into 24 tiles in I/O API format, and each tile contains three files named These input files are I/O API files named b3_a.tile#n.nzero.ncf, b3_b.tile#n.nzero.ncf, and b3_tot.tile#n.nzero.ncf.